kingpagau/DWL/README.md

 - aoe_match_history_lambda_function.py
 - aoe_player_count_lamda_function.py
 - Connect Database - Create tables.py

+Additionally the Jupyter Notebooks to analyse the APIs and execute stresstests are also provided

+- API_Match_History.ipynb
+- API_Player_Count.ipynb
+- APIs.ipynb

 are the implementation of the described Jupyter Notebooks above as a AWS Lambda function in the AWS surrounding.
 The Lamda Functions are both triggered every 10 minutes by AWS EventBridge (CloudWatch Events).